anikenskywalker99/hack5-group6-comp2230/PROJECT_DOCUMENTATION.md

 ### Name 2:

--   Was responsible for [specific tasks], focusing on [specific HTML elements].
+-   Was responsible for [making json file], focusing on [creating html file and structure].

 ### Name 3: